FrankVerdi/PypeIt/doc/help/pypeit_tellfit.rst

                             above.
       -g, --tell_grid TELL_GRID
                             Telluric model file.
-You should download the model file to the pypeit/data/telluric folder.
-It should only be passed if you want to overwrite the default telgridfile that is set via each spectrograph file.
+You should download the model file to thepypeit/data/telluric folder.
+It should only be passed if you want to overwrite the default tell_grid that is set via each spectrograph file.
       -p, --pca_file PCA_FILE
                             Quasar PCA fits file with full path.
 The default file